 One of the key elements of Cloud Computing is the deployment model.
-There are a number of different methodologies and ways to define the elements of Cloud.
+There are a number of different methodologies and ways to define the elements of the Cloud.
 So far there are no unambiguously definitions or standards.

 Therefore, there are different understandings of deployment models with no one being better than another, but we are seeing some dominant definitions.
-In this article we will explore the concepts of deployment.
+In this article, we will explore the concepts of deployment.
 Generally speaking, deployment is the process of making software available and ready for use.

 In a Cloud context deployment is basically where the software is made available, in other words where it is running.
 Another issue is when the software is made available, and that is a matter more closely linked to the software development process.
-Agile development makes is possible to release after each sprint, typically in 2-4 weeks cycles.
-In this article we will focus only on where the software is made available.
+Agile development makes it possible to release after each sprint, typically in 2-4 weeks cycles.
+In this article, we will focus only on where the software is made available.

 Read more: Security in the cloud (infographic).

 The most common and well-known deployment model is Public Cloud.
 A Public Cloud is a huge data centre that offers the same services to all its users.
 The services are accessible for everyone and much used for the consumer segment.

 Examples of public services are Facebook, Google, and LinkedIn.
 For consumers, Public Cloud offerings are usually free of charge, for professionals there is usually a per-per-use (or user) pricing model.
 The Public Cloud is always hosted by a professional Cloud supplier.

 The other commonly used deployment model is Private Clouds.
 There are lots of discussions on how strict the definition of Private Clouds should be.
 In general, a customer’s internally hosted data centre is regarded as a Private Cloud.
 If we add virtualization and automation, such a setup may very well be regarded as a Private Cloud.